Scottsville, New York: History

+Although the canal era eventually passed, it left a lasting mark on the village’s physical and historical landscape.
+The abandonment of the Genesee Valley Canal in the late nineteenth century did not erase Scottsville’s transportation history; instead, parts of the old canal corridor were later adapted for rail use by the Western New York and Pennsylvania Railway, and remnants of these earlier transportation systems remained visible in the area.
+This continuity helps explain why Scottsville retains such a strong architectural and historical connection to its nineteenth-century development.

+The Rochester Street Historic District is especially significant for preserving that era of prosperity.
+In addition to its general historic character, the district includes a notable concentration of early to mid-nineteenth-century residences, many of them reflecting the Greek Revival style that was popular during Scottsville’s years of canal-era growth.
+Together with the village’s individually listed historic properties, the district helps document the built legacy of Scottsville’s emergence as an agricultural, commercial, and transportation center.

+Scottsville was formally incorporated as a village in 1914.

 The following sites are on the National Register of Historic Places: Isaac Cox Cobblestone Farmstead, Cox–Budlong House, Grace Church, David McVean House, Simeon Sage House, William Shirts House, Union Presbyterian Church, and Windom Hall.
 The Rochester Street Historic District is a national historic district listed in 1973.

 Geography

 Scottsville is located in southwestern Monroe County at (43.021813, -77.753545), in the northeast part of the town of Wheatland.
 It is 12 mi southwest of the center of Rochester.

 New York State Route 383 passes through the village as Main Street and Rochester Street, leading northeast to Rochester and west 6 mi to Mumford.
 State Route 253 leads east from Scottsville 8 mi to Henrietta; State Route 251 leads east-southeast 7 mi to Rush; and State Route 386 leads north 6 mi to Chili.

 According to the U.S. Census Bureau, the village has a total area of 1.1 sqmi, of which 0.005 sqmi, or 0.46%, are water.
 Oatka Creek runs along the southern border of the village and flows east 1 mi to its mouth at the Genesee River.